5 août 2025

 The representative cannot be sanctioned for violations of the GDPR by the represented company.
 GDPR fines can however potentially be levied for a breach of the representative’s own duties.

-The NIS 2-Directive pursues the goal of ensuring a high level of cybersecurity in the European Union.
-It enters into force in October 2024.
 Regulations on the appointment of a "representative (in the Union)" can be found in Article 26 (3) and (4) of the Directive.
 According to this

 who do not have an establishment in the European Union but offer their services within the European Union must appoint a representative in the European Union.
-According to Recital 116, the representative shall act on behalf of the entity and it shall be possible for competent authorities and CSIRTs to address the representative.
-In addition, the representative shall be expressly instructed in writing by the represented entity to act on the entity's behalf within the scope of the entity's obligations arising from the draft law, which shall in particular include the reporting of security incidents.
+According to Recital 116, the representative shall act on behalf of the entity and it shall be possible for competent authorities and computer security incident response teams (CSIRTs) to address the representative.

 The NIS2 Directive does not include any provisions on the liability of the representative.
 Rather, it is only clarified that the designation of the representative is without prejudice to legal actions that may be initiated against the represented entity itself.
-In addition, the Directive explicitly regulates that in the absence of a designation of a representative, any EU Member state in which the entity provides services may take legal action against the entity for non-compliance with the Directive.

 The Regulation on preventing the dissemination of terrorist content online aims to curb the spread of terrorist content and thus strengthen the public security of the European Union.
 To this end, it primarily sets out a series of obligations for hosting service providers.
 It applies to all hosting service providers that offer services in the European Union and disseminate information publicly, regardless of where they are headquartered.

 For hosting service providers that do not have their main establishment in the European Union, Article 17 of the Regulation provides rules on the "legal representative".
 Accordingly, such a provider shall designate, in writing, a legal representative in the European Union for the receipt, compliance and enforcement of removal orders and decisions relating to terrorist content issued by the competent authorities.
-The representative may be either a natural person or a legal entity and has to be provided with the necessary powers and resources to comply with the decisions and removal orders of the authorities and to cooperate with them.
-The competent authority in the EU Member state where the legal representative is resident or established shall be informed of the designation.

 The aim of the AI Act is to create a uniform legal framework for artificial intelligence.

 Regulations concerning an "authorised representative" are found in Articles 22 and 54 of the AI Act.
-The Act states that providers of high-risk AI systems or of general purpose AI models established outside the European Union must appoint an authorized representative established in the European Union by written mandate before making their systems available on the European Union market.
+The Act states that providers of high-risk AI systems or of general-purpose AI models established outside the European Union must appoint an authorized representative established in the European Union by written mandate before making their systems available on the European Union market.
 The AI Act also specifies a minimum scope of the representative's mandate, which must at least empower them to:

-Both at European and EU member state level, there are further regulations on the obligation to appoint a representative.
+Both at European and EU Member State level, there are further regulations on the obligation to appoint a representative.

 For example, in the Regulation on Clinical Trials of Medicinal Products for Human Use, ((EU) No. 536/2014), there is a requirement to appoint a legal representative if the sponsor of a clinical trial is not established in the European Union, Article 74.
 This representative is responsible for ensuring that the sponsor's obligations under this Regulation are met and is the addressee of all notifications to the sponsor provided for in this Regulation.
 Any communication to that legal representative shall be deemed to be a communication to the sponsor.

-The Regulation on Medical Devices, ((EU) 2017/745) contains regulations on an authorised representative in its Article 11.
+The Regulation on Medical Devices ((EU) 2017/745) contains regulations on an authorised representative in its Article 11.
 The designation shall constitute the authorised representative's mandate, it shall be valid only when accepted in writing by the representative and shall be effective at least for all devices of the same generic device group.
-The regulation also specifies a minimum content of the mandate.
+The Regulation also specifies a minimum content of the mandate.

 At e.g. the German level, an appointment obligation can be found, for example, in Section 25b of the German Banking Act (KWG).
 According to this provision, when using outsourcing companies with a registered office in a third country, it must be contractually ensured that the outsourcing company appoints a domestic delivery agent to whom notifications and deliveries can be made by the competent federal institution.